 Founded in 1972 in the Shelbyville Episcopal Church of the Redeemer as the Child Development Center by families of children with developmental delays and disabilities.
 The Child Development Center expanded in the 80's and 90's to provide additional programs serving all ages of individuals with disabilities and therefore changed the name to the Community Development Center to be more inclusive.
 The agency has continued to evolve and now serves seventeen counties in Middle Tennessee, with a significant focus in the South Central part of the state.
 The Community Development Center focuses on providing services to individuals of all ages and their families, beginning with young children with developmental delays and reaching all the way to the senior years by providing support coordination for adults with disabilities.
 Programs including support for families with disabilities, behavior therapy services to children with autism, and employment services are dimensions of service which the agency has undertaken.
 These services complement the mission and expand our capabilities to change lives.

-The Community Development's most significant accomplishments during this past year were (1) the continued expansion of the Children's Center for Autism through the growth in both locations to serve children and families; (2) providing quality early intervention therapy and assessments to over 500 children and their families; (3) supporting 295 individuals through the Independent Support Coordination program; and (4) providing flexible supports services to over 250 families through the Family Support program; and (6) serving 68 individuals/students through the Employment Services program, including Pre-Employment Transition Services.
-Goals for the current year are (1) to expand the services provided by the Children's Center for Autism program into the Lincoln County Center to further meet the needs of the community; (2) to continue to provide quality early intervention services including expanding the service area for developmental therapy as well as for assessments to those not receiving developmental therapy; (3) to increase services provided through the Employment and Community First CHOICES program; (4) to increase referrals received in the CDC Employment Services program while also moving into Pre-Employment Transition services; and to (5) celebrate 50 years of service to our community in 2022.
+The Community Development's most significant accomplishments during this past year were (1) the continued growth of the Children's Center for Autism in both locations to serve children and families; (2) providing quality early intervention therapy and assessments to over 650 children and their families within the expanded service area of 11 rural counties; (3) supporting 280 individuals through the Independent Support Coordination program; (4) providing flexible support services to over 200 families through the Family Support program; and (5) serving over 120 individuals/students through the Employment Services program, including Pre-Employment Transition Services.
+Goals for the current year are (1) to expand the services provided by the Children's Center for Autism program into the Lincoln County Center to further meet the needs of the community; (2) to continue to provide quality early intervention services for children birth to three and increasing the age of children eligible to age four; (3) to increase services provided through the Employment and Community First CHOICES program; (4) to increase referrals received in the CDC Employment Services program and increasing the number of schools served through Pre-Employment Transition services; and to (5) increase the outreach and therefore the impact of our Senior Equipment Loan Program.

 The Community Development Center has impacted the lives of persons with disabilities since 1972.
 Through dedicated staff, board members, volunteers, and community members, the programs of the agency have continued to grow and develop to meet the increasing needs within our communities.
 Our agency provides a variety of programs that together serve individuals with intellectual and developmental delays and disabilities birth through the end of life.
 All programs work with families and the person's support group and provide services, supports, and referrals to meet the needs of the individual.
 The communities in South Central and Middle Tennessee are very supportive and the Community Development Center works with many partnering agencies to provide needed services in our area.